 Emphasis on Numeracy in Education

 Educators are increasingly recognizing the importance of numeracy skills, which encompass the ability to understand and work with numbers in everyday contexts.
 This includes not just rote memorization of multiplication tables but also the ability to apply mathematical concepts to real-world problems.
 Schools are incorporating practical, hands-on activities to make learning more engaging and relevant.
-For example, students might participate in simulated budgeting exercises or conduct experiments that require precise measurements and calculations.
+Take this: students might participate in simulated budgeting exercises or conduct experiments that require precise measurements and calculations.
 This approach helps students develop a deeper understanding of mathematical principles and their applications.

 Technological Tools for Calculation